Vietnam.vn - Nền tảng quảng bá Việt Nam

 The current conflict in Ukraine has also highlighted the hybrid nature of contemporary warfare, with drones and cyber operations playing a role.
 It has also highlighted the role of commercial satellites in conflicts, with Elon Musk’s Starlink internet network playing a key role in Ukraine’s military operations.
 In this space race, the dominant doctrine is to demonstrate the ability to respond when attacked.
 This has led to a space arms race.
 Many Cold War ideas can be realized thanks to technological advances such as Star Wars-style lasers.

-Space is increasingly strategic for the economy, not just on the battlefield.
-Many sectors such as finance, agriculture, air transport and maritime transport also depend on satellite telecommunications systems.
+Space is not only a battlefield, it is increasingly strategic for the economy.
+Many sectors such as finance, agriculture, air transport and maritime also depend on satellite telecommunications systems.
 Therefore, Mr. Franck Lefèvre, Technical Director of the Center for Aeronautical Research, warned that it is possible to destabilize a country's economy by attacking its space infrastructure.

 PEARL